Click here for an article on the architecture of Holy Trinity Cathedral

 Christ and the Theotokos

 Feasts of the Church

 mosaics of the iconostasis

-The mosaics for the Holy Trinity iconostasis were commissioned in 1968 create mosaics and commission them from Baron Nicholas B. Meyendorff, an iconographer residing in Vienna, Austria.
+The mosaics for the Holy Trinity iconostasis were commissioned in 1968 from Baron Nicholas B. Meyendorff, an iconographer residing in Vienna, Austria.
 Special collections were taken to cover the cost of each mosaic icon.
 In June of 1969 Nicholas Meyendorff unexpectedly passed away, and the mosaics that had already been started were completed by his daughter Helen.
 Ten out of the planned twelve mosaics of the Apostles were eventually completed and installed.